lwjohnst86/nefa-code/doc/submission/reviewer-response-2.md

         would not have been publishable given current journal word and figure count limits.
 This was the reason we decided to publish the fractions in separate manuscripts, to maintain a clear and focused narrative within the constraints of the journals limits.
+If interested, the reference is:

+        Johnston LW, Harris SB, Retnakaran R, et al (2016) Longitudinal associations of phospholipid and cholesteryl ester fatty acids with disorders underlying diabetes.
+J Clin Endocrinol Metab 101:2536–2544.

     - *"some discussion on what determines plasma fatty acid profile may be useful, beside spillover also (selective) release by endogenous lipolysis.